National Care Planning Council

 Elder or geriatric care managers are invaluable in helping family caregivers cope with the burden of caregiving.
 Everyone should use a care manager when the time for care comes.
 Unfortunately it's just the opposite.
 Family think they can do it themselves and rarely spend the money.
 Using a care manager is no different than using an attorney or a CPA.
 The family is confronting the maze of long term care services for the first time.
 The care manager has been there many times.
 A care manager will save time, money and stress.

-Read the Article: Care Manager Services
+Read the Article: Using a Care Manager

 Find a Care Manager